sheepolata/WorldInConflictSim/README.md

 ### 11/04/2021

+Added Kingdom data.
+Each community is part of a Kingdom (for now, one kingdom per community).

+Kingdoms can be displayed and hidden by pressing K. Used a Voronoi tiling to display the frontiers.
+Displaying the Voronoi tiling is hitting the render performance as map size increase.
+Recommended map size is downed to 200 (from 250).
+With 200, it still drops 10/15 FPS while rendering the frontiers but the drop is reasonnable.

 Changed heuristic in A* to take into account the average travelling cost for tile types.
 SIGNIFICANTLY improved performances.
 Note to self: heuristics ARE IMPORTANT!

 Test some quadmap generation.
 Inconclusive for now.
 Will be used for some sort of split and merge algorithm, if I manages to finish it.